THUDM/CogDL/docs/source/task/unsupervised_node_classification.rst

             for train_percent in sorted(all_results.keys())
         )

-The overall implementation of 'UnsupervisedNodeClassification' is at (https://github.com/THUDM/cogdl/blob/master/cogdl/tasks/unsupervised_node_classification.py).
+The overall implementation of `UnsupervisedNodeClassification` is at (https://github.com/THUDM/cogdl/blob/master/cogdl/tasks/unsupervised_node_classification.py).

 To run UnsupervisedNodeClassification, we can use following instruction: